Villagers singing and playing guitar on the beach under coconut palms, dressed in colorful clothing.

 Marou locals welcoming us to their village with song.

 LAGI 2025 Fiji is a global design competition that launches on January 6, 2025 with two awards of $100,000 each.
-Free to enter and open to all, the design brief calls for creative energy and water system solutions for Marou Village, an iTaukei community on the southeast coast of Naviti Island in the Yasawa Group archipelago in the Western Ba Region of Fiji.
+Free to enter and open to all, the design brief calls for creative energy and water system solutions made in partnership with Marou Village, an iTaukei community on the southeast coast of Naviti Island in the Yasawa Group archipelago in the Western Ba Region of Fiji.
 This post tells the story of how the collaborative planning process has unfolded in preparation for the competition launch.

 Invitation